 There is historic agreement that Ossabaw Island hogs have descended from foundation stock brought by Spanish explorers, inferring that the pigs are Spanish in origin.
-However, DNA analysis suggests that the Ossabaw Island pigs came from the Canary Islands, an important stop by the Spanish and Portuguese explorers traveling west.
+However, DNA analysis suggests that the ancestors of the Ossabaw Island pigs were from the Canary Islands, an important stop for the Spanish and Portuguese explorers traveling west.

-Though pigs have lived on Ossabaw for several centuries, they do have an impact on the island’s ecology.
-Environmentalists became concerned, and the fate of the breed now rests upon complex questions of how it will be managed in its habitat without having a negative impact on the island’s ecology.
+Although pigs have lived on Ossabaw Island for several centuries, they do have an impact on the island’s ecology, especially on the loggerhead turtle nests.
+Environmentalists are concerned, and the fate of the breed now rests upon complex questions of how it will be managed in its habitat without having a negative impact on the island’s ecology.

 Did you know: